Wondering if there are any particular signs of an unhappy cat?

 Knowing the following ten signs will allow you to determine whether a cat’s feeling depressed.

-In turn, this info provides you with the tools to do something and making their sadness disappear.
+In turn, this information provides you with the tools to do something and making their sadness disappear.

 1. Vocal Cues